Essential Oils for Blisters- Treat Blisters Naturally

 Eucalyptus Essential Oil (Get it Here)

 Eucalyptus essential oil has some of the same properties as tea tree oil and works to heal your blister in many of the same ways.
 Eucalyptus is a natural analgesic and anti-inflammatory.
 It is known to reduce swelling, too, which can help with some types of blisters.
 Eucalyptus boosts your immune system, which can protect you from a secondary infection at the blister site.
-Clean your blister with eucalyptus diluted in carrier oil up to four times per day.
-Continue to use this oil after the blister heals to repair skin more quickly.
+Clean your blister with diluted eucalyptus in carrier oil up to 4 times per day.
+Continue using this oil after the blister heals to help repair the skin more quickly.

 Frankincense Essential Oil (Get it Here)

-Frankincense essential oil can be used to enhance your skin’s healing as well as lower any pain you may have with your blister.
+Frankincense essential oil can be used to enhance your skin’s healing and reduce any pain from your blister.
 It is a natural anti-inflammatory, soothing the irritation that may have led to your blister, making a perfect choice for blisters on your feet.
 Frankincense can help prevent infection with its antibacterial properties.
 Inhaling the aroma of Frankincense can also reduce your pain.
 If you have sensitive skin, this essential oil should be one of your top picks for relieving and treating blisters.

 Peppermint Essential Oil (Get it Here)